ellenoneill/ellens-grid/README.md

 		</div>
 	</div>

-You don't have to use the presentational classes, you can fully customize the grid by using your own semantic classes, like 'menu' or 'sidebar'.
+You don't have to use the presentational classes, you can customize the grid by using your own semantic classes, like 'menu' or 'sidebar'.

 	<div class="wrapper">
 		<div class="column sidebar">